High School Counselor Information

 ENGINEERING: The School of Engineering and Applied Science has competitive, direct admission for engineering programs.
 This includes civil, computer, electrical, mechanical, engineering management as well as students who are undecided but desire a major in an engineering discipline.
 Please note that direct admission does not apply to the computer science program.
 The Admission Committee prefers students who are college calculus ready and have a strong high school science curriculum.

 Academic Profile (averages for the incoming freshman class)

 - ACT: 27 (writing test not required)

 Admission Interviews: Admission interviews are encouraged, but not required for admission.
-Students who have taken a strong college-prep curriculum, but who have an unweighted GPA at or below 3.1, ACT scores at or below 23, and/or SAT (CR+M) scores at or below 1070 are highly encouraged to schedule an interview with their Admission Counselor prior to submitting an application.
+Students who have taken a strong college-prep curriculum, but who have an unweighted GPA at or below 3.2, ACT scores at or below 23, a "new SAT" combined score for Evidence Based Reading and Writing and Math at or below 1150, or an "old SAT" combined score for Critical Reading and Math at or below 1070 are highly encouraged to schedule an interview with their Admission Counselor.
 Interviews can be done on a campus visit, via phone or video conference, or, if time allows, during an Admission Counselor's visit to cities/high schools.

 The strength of an applicant's course curriculum is the most important factor in determining admissibility and eligibility for academic merit awards.

 - AP: Exam scores of 4 or 5 are generally accepted for course credit